Advanced Bible Quiz about Bible Characters.

 Onan refused to carry out the tradition.

-God killed Onan for doing this.
+God killed Onan for not doing the rightful and traditional ritual.

 -